Bleach batteries, Colorectal Cancer, and the TCA cycle: LIYSF Science Bazaar (I)

 Teaching the TCA cycle to high school students

-Oskar Renåker, Lucas Fredriksson and Simon Wigge (Sweden) developed a system for the purpose of teaching the tricarboxylic acid (TCA) cycle (aka Kreb’s cycle) to high school students.
-The TCA cycle is vastly complicated and difficult to understand, so Oskar decided to find a way to simply the TCA cycle to enable it to be taught to students as early as high school.
+Oskar Renåker, Lucas Fredriksson, and Simon Wigge (Sweden) developed a system for the purpose of teaching the tricarboxylic acid (TCA) cycle (aka Kreb’s cycle) to high school students.
+The TCA cycle is vastly complicated and difficult to understand, so Oskar decided to find a way to simplify the TCA cycle to enable it to be taught to students as early as high school.

 Interested in seeing other projects at the Bazaar?
-Check out what participants were researching and presenting in 2014 – LIYSF 2014 Bazaar
+Check out what participants were researching and presenting in the 2014 – LIYSF 2014 Bazaar.
+To find out more about the science forum bazaar and how you can get involved in LIYSF, click here!